Blocking ads removes funding from us!

 The camera looks very futuristic.
 (Image: © 2020 TechnikNews)

-In terms of camera, Huawei has the P40 Pro three of these installed.
-There is a 50 megapixel main sensor (f/1.9), a 40 megapixel ultra wide-angle lens (f/1.8), a 12 megapixel telephoto lens (f/3.4) and a time of flight sensor, which is responsible for the depth of field, among other things.
-With this camera combination, you can achieve a total of 50x zoom, which was pretty exciting to show off in practice, but the benefit has remained a bit out of the question.
+In terms of cameras, Huawei has installed three of them in the P40 Pro.
+There is a 50 megapixel main sensor (f/1.9), a 40 megapixel ultra-wide-angle lens (f/1.8), a 12 megapixel telephoto lens (f/3.4) and a time of flight sensor, which is responsible for depth of field, among other things.
+This camera combination achieves a total of 50x zoom, which was pretty exciting to show off in practice, but the usefulness was somewhat left out.

 Test photos